-Frontiers in Genomics: Stewart Gillmor
+Frontiers in Genomics: Elly Tanaka

 Auditorio "Dr. Francisco Bolivar" del IBt Instituto de Biotecnología UNAM Morelos, Cuernavaca, Morelos, Mexico

-Frontiers in Genomics: Sean Cutler
+Frontiers in Genomics: Bart Deplancke

 Auditorio "Dr. Francisco Bolivar" del IBt Instituto de Biotecnología UNAM Morelos, Cuernavaca, Morelos, Mexico

-Frontiers in Genomics: Micha Drukker
+Frontiers in Genomics: Jeongmin Choi

 Auditorio "Dr. Guillermo Soberón" del CCG Centro de Ciencias Genómicas UNAM Morelos, Cuernavaca, Morelos, Mexico

-Frontiers in Genomics: Satchidananda Panda
+Frontiers in Genomics: Jazmín Ramos Madrigal

 Auditorio "Dr. Guillermo Soberón" del CCG Centro de Ciencias Genómicas UNAM Morelos, Cuernavaca, Morelos, Mexico

-Frontiers in Genomics: Germano Cecere
+[POSPUESTO] Frontiers in Genomics: Teresa Tusié Luna

 Auditorio "Dr. Guillermo Soberón" del CCG Centro de Ciencias Genómicas UNAM Morelos, Cuernavaca, Morelos, Mexico